gio8tisu/GAN-PoC/README.md

 # Generative Adversarial Networks Proof of Concept (GANs PoC)
-Throgh this experiment I pretend to show how a naive aproach to mimic a normal distribution fails, while on the other hand, an adversatial training succeeds.
+Through this experiment I pretend to show how a naive aproach to mimic a normal distribution fails, while on the other hand, an adversatial training succeeds.

 This is a (useless) proof of concept experiment ment to ilustrate the adversarial training